- ✓ Extremely flexible

 The general opinion is in favor of 3D printing flexible materials with a Direct Drive extruder.
 Nevertheless, you can reach the same results when using the right settings on a 3D printer with Bowden extruder.
 It is important for the path in which the filament travels to the melt zone to have tight tolerances, which can prevent any kinking or coiling.

-When it comes to 3D printing TPU, a couple of tweaks to the spool of the material can make a large difference.
+A couple of tweaks to the spool of the material can make a large difference.
 Commonly, the extruder drive wheel will pull the filament into the nozzle, which results in the filament spool unwinding a small amount of plastic in the process.
 However, as TPU is elastic, the filament will be stretched while pulled which can lead to under-extrusion.
 Therefore, mount the spool above the printer so the filament unwinds downwards which can reduce any resistance.

 There are many different industries that use TPU 3D printing because its features offer them a number of advantages.